 The campus is developed around a series of open spaces connected by pathways.
 This system is the framework that dictates the arrangement of buildings.
 Public open spaces are intended for use by the entire campus community.
-The Campus Plan refers to these spaces as Designated Open Spaces and Pathways (refer to Maps 3 and 4 on pages 39 and 41).
+The Campus Plan refers to these spaces as Designated Open Spaces and Pathways (refer to Map 3 on page 39 and Map 4 on page 41).